ic-Solutions/advantage-seniors/_pages/services.md

 ---
 layout: page
 title: Services
-description: Home is the first and the best option for the elders and we call it"ageing in place"!
+description: Home is the first and the best option for the elders and we call it"aging in place"!
 However, many a time, home fails to extend the support systems needed for adequate care giving during infirmity.
 Advantage Seniors is well established in elder care services in bangalore.
 image: /images/servicebg.jpg
 permalink: /services/
 redirect_from: /services.html